About Chantae Reden

 I am a member of the North American Travel Journalist Association.

-I have a B.A. in Political Science with a minor in Legal Psychology from the University of Southern California.
+I have a B.A. in Political Science with a minor in Psychology and Law from the University of Southern California.

 SCUBA: Hold PADI Open Water and SSI Adventure Diver certifications.